Abhishek Bachchan Surprises Fans in back-to-back housefull theatres! | www.lokmattimes.com

 Abhishek Bachchan Surprises Fans in back-to-back housefull theatres!

-PNN Mumbai (Maharashtra) [India], August 25: R Balki’s "Ghoomer," starring Abhishek Bachchan and Saiyami Kher, has been receiving widespread ...
+Mumbai (Maharashtra) [India], August 26: R Balki’s “Ghoomer,” starring Abhishek Bachchan and Saiyami Kher, has been receiving widespread love ...

 The recent screening organised by the Female Cricket Association witnessed more than 100 students who came together, along with their coach, to watch one of the finest sports dramas directed by the maverick R Balki.
 Astonishingly, Jr. Bachchan paid a surprise visit to his fans, this time alongside his co-star Saiyami Kher.
 In between taking selfies and signing autographs, the two Ghoomer stars took avid interest in the budding cricketers, asking each and every one of them about their training and encouraging them to continue and make their parents proud.
 The children couldn’t contain their excitement while talking to Abhishek and Saiyami, especially after seeing them on screen.
 Abhishek was especially bombarded by fans expressing their utmost craze for the versatile actor.
 In a lovely gesture, the Ghoomer stars also signed bats and presented them to the aspiring cricketers who attended the event.